Aeroflot Flight 3352: Accident details

-At 5:38 am, the flight passed the lowest height at which the flight crew could abort the landing.
+At 5:38 a.m., the flight passed the decision height.
 The aircraft landed at a normal 240 km/h.
 On touchdown, the flight crew saw the array of drying vehicles and attempted to turn the aircraft, but were unable to avoid the collision.
 The plane crashed into the Ural truck and then 200 m down the runway crashed into the KrAZ, igniting the seven tons of fuel in each truck and the aircraft's fuel tank.
-The plane overturned and broke into pieces, some of which crashed into the UAZ-469.
+The plane cart-wheeled and broke into pieces, some of which crashed into the UAZ-469.
 A catastrophic fracture of the fuel tanks caused burning fuel to leak into the fuselage, incinerating all but one passenger.
 The cockpit section detached and flew past the burning vehicles.
 It suffered no major damage, and all four crew members survived, with only the first officer sustaining minor injuries.
 They escaped from the cabin and ran to the crash site in an attempt to help the passengers.
 Only one of the aircraft's passengers, Anatoly Bordonosov, survived.
 He lost his right leg in the accident and as of 2015 was living in Yurga, Kemerovo Oblast.
 Four ground maintenance crew were killed instantly inside the vehicles.
-One person in the passenger seat of the UAZ (which caught on fire, which was extinguished) survived.
+One person in the passenger seat of the UAZ (which caught fire, but was extinguished) survived.

 Captain Stepanov returned to service after the crash and continued to fly for eight further years until he retired.
 He then appeared several times as an aviation expert in Russian media.
 He died on 14 November 2016.
-Decades after the crash, Stepanov said:
+Decades after the crash, Stepanov said: "The very understanding that I survived came much later that day.
+It was more difficult to survive the feeling that you stayed alive, and more than 170 people behind you — no ...
+After the tragedy, every year on October 11, I called up flight engineer Vitaly Pronozin, and we always said to each other: "Happy birthday."